Users & User Groups

 Navigation

-1. From the Home screen, click the System icon.
+1. From the Home screen, click the Administration icon.

 User Groups Tile

-1. From the Admin: User Groups screen, click the +Create User Group button.
+1. From the Admin: User Groups screen, click the Create User Group button.

-+Create User Group Button
+Create User Group Button

 Creating a User Group

-2. (Optional) Enter a brief description outlining the User Group in the Description field.
+2. (Optional) Enter a brief description outlining the user group in the Description field.

 Create Button